20 Ways You Didn't Realize You're Ruining Your Heart

 Watching too much television

 Worried about the status of your ticker?
 Then you might want to put down the remote and find a more active hobby instead—especially if you spent quarantine binging even more than you usually do.
 The same 2019 study that revealed a correlation between a big breakfast and a healthy heart also found that people who watch more than 21 hours of TV per week have almost twice the risk of plaque buildup in their arteries compared to those who spend under seven hours catching up on their stories.
-And for more on the effects of too much content consumption, check out 7 Effects of Screen Time on Your Health, According to Doctors.

 Working in a negative environment